 7. Flour tortilla wrap with deli-sliced turkey mixed with shredded veggies

-For veggies, I recommend carrots, cucumber, celery, bell peppers, or even a small tablespoon of smashed avocado which is technically a fruit.
-Just keep the avocado light or skip altogether as it has higher fiber content and can lead to stomach issues if you are sensitive to that.
+For veggies, I recommend carrots, cucumber, celery, bell peppers, or even a small tablespoon of smashed avocado, which is technically a fruit.
+Keep the avocado light or skip it altogether as it has higher fiber content and can lead to stomach issues if you are sensitive to that.

 8. Toast with honey, apple butter, or banana slices